 When hiking, and especially when doing multi-day trails that involve camping in tents, you will want to bring a headlamp!
 A headlamp is a small battery-powered torch that can be worn on your head like a headband, shining light in front of you, but letting you keep both hands free.

 Mine is by Cybalite and it is very lightweight, adjustable (the elastic can be extended to fit your head), simple to use (you just screw the lamp to turn it on) and batteries can easily be changed (it takes 2x lithium CR2016 3Vs).

-This little inexpensive gadget came in very handy on the Inca Trail in Peru, where there’s very little light after the sun sets, the ground is uneven and the campsite toilets are gruesome – you would definitely not want to be feeling your way around in the dark here!
+This little inexpensive gadget came in very handy on the where there’s very little light after the sun sets, the ground is uneven and the campsite toilets are gruesome – you would definitely not want to be feeling your way around in the dark here!

 Contributed by Jessica from Unrooted Traveler